 How to Become a History Teacher: Step-by-Step Guide

-Learn how to become a history teacher.
-Research the job description and the education and licensing requirements, and find out how to start a career in teaching.
+Learn the main steps to becoming a history teacher in this video.
+Learn about the job, its education and licensing requirements, and find out how to start a career in teaching history.

-Often teaching in middle schools and high schools, these educators apply their historical knowledge to teach students about historical events, methods for understanding relationships between events, and concepts in history.
+Often teaching in middle schools and high schools, history teachers apply their historical knowledge to teach students about historical events, methods for understanding relationships between past events, and concepts in history.
 They plan and deliver lessons, assess students' understanding and evaluate overall student progress.
+Teachers must have patience and strong instructional and communication skills.
 Working with young people who may be unruly or unmotivated may be quite challenging and tiring.
 On the other hand, being able to observe their immense accomplishments can be very rewarding.

-Prospective history teachers must attain at least a bachelor's degree, generally in history, and complete a teacher education program that includes student teaching.
-To teach at public schools, educators must also have a state teaching license, which can be acquired after completing state educational and examination requirements.
+Prospective history teachers must attain at least a bachelor's degree, generally in history, and complete a teacher education program that involves student teaching internships.
+To teach at public schools, educators must also have a state-specific teaching license, which can be acquired after completing state educational and examination requirements.
 Some states require that teachers complete further education, such as attaining a master's degree, after receiving certification.
-The following table reflects the key requirements for working as a history teacher, based on information provided by the U.S. Bureau of Labor Statistics (BLS):

 Step 1: Earn a Bachelor's Degree

+The first step to becoming a history teacher is to earn the necessary education.
 The majority of future history teachers acquire bachelor's degrees in history while simultaneously attending teacher-training programs.
-History programs typically encompass courses in U.S. and world history, geography and economics.
+History programs typically encompass courses in United States and world history, geography and economics, among other courses and topics.
 Education or teacher preparation programs incorporate student-teaching internship experiences and offer classes in areas such as human development, instructional techniques and student assessment.